-According to the American Academy of Pediatrics, estimates for the number of children with abnormal sleep range from one in ten in the general population, to 50-75% in children with mental health
+According to the American Academy of Pediatrics, estimates for the number of children with abnormal sleep range from one in ten in the general population, to 50-75% in children with mental health or developmental/neurological disorders.

 In my practice, parents frequently report their child does not fall asleep easily, is restless at night, or is extremely irritable and disorganized in the morning.
 Adolescents frequently complain that they can't sleep, and then feel exhausted the next day--only to have the pattern repeat the following night.
 As one teen aptly put it, she felt "wired and tired."

 A growing body of evidence shows that video games and other electronics induce the fight-or-flight syndrome, putting the body in a state of stress.
 Studies show sustained increases in blood pressure and pulse, even hours after playing a video game.
 It doesn't have to be a violent game, or even an action game-or even a game at all!
 Over time, internet surfing and texting will similarly put the brain and body in a state of stress, just from the high level of visual and cognitive stimulation.

 These changes inevitably cause sleep issues.
 Even if your child sleeps for eight to ten hours, it doesn't mean their sleep is restorative.
 If they're "revved up" enough during the day, primitive areas of the brain kick in, and send signals to be on-the-alert.
 From an evolutionary point of view, being vigilant serves to protect us from potential predators.
 But there's a cost: deep sleep is sacrificed (because deeper sleep makes one more vulnerable), causing the restorative stages of sleep, stages three and four, to be cut short.